abilian/nua-sandbox/README.md

 invoke build-all --only <app-name>
 ```

-(This will rebuild the base image each time, so any changes to `nua-agent` will be taken into account.)
+(This will rebuild the base image each time, so any changes to `nua-build-agent` will be taken into account.)

 ## What's missing